Claims — March 17, 2026

 | 060015.00006 | Stormwater Cost of Services Study | n/a | ERU calculation review | Ongoing review of ERU calculations for parcels requested by Town. | Ongoing, as requested |

-| 220178 | Cedar Lake Dredging Project | $71,620/yr | Construction Observation | Dewatering of the Sediment Dewatering Facility has continued; CBBEL remains on-call.
-Town currently deliberating on how to best use $2M received from Monsanto Class Action Lawsuit. | Ongoing, as requested |
+| 220178 | Cedar Lake Dredging Project | $71,620 (annual) | Construction Observation | Dewatering of the Sediment Dewatering Facility has continued; CBBEL remains on-call.
+Town is deliberating on use of $2M Monsanto Class Action funds. | Ongoing, as requested |

-| 230324 | Shades Subdivision Project, Phase 2 | $198,850 | Design/Construction Observation | Awarded to Rieth-Riley Construction Company.
-Gas relocation work by NIPSCO/Meade complete.
-Pre-construction meeting held March 5th; construction expected first week of April.
+| 230324 | Shades Subdivision Project, Phase 2 | $198,850 | Design/Construction Observation | Pre-construction meeting held March 5th.
+Construction expected to commence first week of April.
 Must close out by June 2026. | Ongoing |

-| 230510 | 133rd Road Raise and Watermain | $145,150 | Design & Permitting | CBBEL currently revising plans in response to INDOT review comments.
-Letting date pushed from November 2025 to July 2026; translates to late 2026 construction schedule. | Ongoing |
+| 230510 | 133rd Road Raise and Watermain | $145,150 | Design & Permitting | CBBEL is currently revising plans in response to INDOT review comments.
+Letting date pushed from November 2025 to July 2026. | Ongoing |

-| 060015.00005 | Shades Subdivision AA and AB Paving Projects | $62,380 | Design/Part-Time Construction Observation | Contract awarded to Milestone Contractors North, Inc. at $693,240.00.
+| 060015.00005 | Shades Subdivision AA and AB Paving Projects | $62,380 | Design/Part-Time Construction Observation | Contract awarded to Milestone Contractors North, Inc. ($693,240.00).
 Construction complete.
-Final pay application approved by Town Council in January.
-CBBEL working on final paperwork to close out project. | Ongoing |
+Final pay application approved January.
+Working on final closeout paperwork. | Ongoing |

-| 060015.00005 | Utopia ADA Ramp/Sidewalk Improvements | $20,000 | Part-Time Construction Observation | Awarded to J&J Newel Concrete Contractors, Inc. at $94,006.
-CDBG allotment: $93,955.00.
-Construction expected early Spring 2026.
+| 060015.00005 | Utopia ADA Ramp/Sidewalk Improvements | $20,000 | Part-Time Construction Observation | Project awarded to J&J Newel Concrete Contractors, Inc. ($94,006 bid).
 Pre-construction meeting March 30th.
-Must complete by June 30, 2026. | 6/30/26 |
+Construction expected early Spring 2026. | 6/30/26 |

-| 090043 | MS4 Coordination | $19,400/yr | MS4 Coordination Services & Development | CBBEL staff have begun completing Quarter 1 MS4 construction site inspections for 2026. | Ongoing |
+| 090043 | MS4 Coordination | $19,400 (annual) | MS4 Coordination Services & Development | CBBEL staff have begun completing Quarter 1 MS4 construction site inspections for 2026. | Ongoing |